Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Illustration of three people climbing a mountain

-Corporate culture definition
+Work culture definition

-What is corporate culture?
-Corporate culture is defined as a shared set of values, attitudes, goals, and rules about how to behave at work.
+What is work culture?
+Work culture is defined as a shared set of values, attitudes, goals, and rules about how to behave at work.
 The MIT professor who coined the term, Edgar Schein, describes company culture as “a set of basic tacit assumptions about how the world is and ought to be that is shared by a set of people and determines their perceptions, thoughts, feelings and, to some degree, their overt behavior.”

-Company culture represents an organization’s personality and identity.
+Work culture represents an organization’s personality and identity.
 It starts with leaders establishing shared values, beliefs, and expectations and communicating them to shape how employees think, feel, and behave in the workplace.
 A company’s culture is influenced—both consciously and unconsciously—by several factors including:

 • Company policies